jmuehlig/perf-cpp/docs/recording.md

     std::cout << "Counter " << name << " = " << value << std::endl;
 }

-//// Or print results as table. std::cout << result.to_string() << std::endl;
+//// Or print the results as table. std::cout << result.to_string() << std::endl;

 /// Or get as CSV and JSON.